In the Field: Week 4

 Crew Lead of the week Colin was hiking back to find member Abby and Co-Lead Shelby who were about a mile behind because they noticed a large section that needed a drain and water bar.
 Much later that day the crew finally cleared the downed trees the covered much of the trail and headed out for the day.

 On Wednesday after a much needed rest at a beautiful campsite in the Comanche Peaks, the crew headed back to Signal Mountain in hopes to work until they reached the peak and in hopes that the moose had wandered off.
 They discovered that the latter half of Signal Mountain had not been maintained for a very long time and began to work on drains and downed logs.
 They cut 11 trees that day and dug 24 drains.
 Crew members Davina and Shelby were working on cross cutting a tree 2 foot in diameter when all of a sudden their saw got stuck.
 With no way to get it out they thought up some ingenious ideas.
 After nothing worked, with quick thinking Davina suggested to cut where the tree was resting on another.
 Soon after they finished that cut the tree dropped and the saw was free!
 As Shelby and Davina were cutting the large log, the rest of the crew decided to head on and see what was up the steeper part of the trail.
 They realized that there was so much work to be done and that the latter half of Signal could potentially be a project for another time.
 When the rest of the crew members got back, Davina and Shelby showed their success and took to using the large log to canoe down the mountain and into the Poudre.
-Davina and Shelby
+Two people in helmets sitting on a large log in a forest, holding shovels and smiling at the camera.

 Thursday the Crew headed to Dadd Gulch just before splitting up for the weekend.
 The crew ended up hiking 7 miles that day and maintaining the frequently used trail.
 On their hike they ran into numerous trail goers and some Poudre Wilderness Volunteers.
 Most of the trail goers thanked the crew and gave recognition to the hard work that they were doing.
 After completing a very large water bar and drain Abby and Stephanie decided it was time to rest in their finished product because their work was so draining.
-The crew then headed out for the weekend with members Colin, Davina, Zach, Abby, and Stephanie all headed to Moab, UT while member Shelby trekked from the Poudre Canyon into Estes Park! abby and stephanie
+The crew then headed out for the weekend with members Colin, Davina, Zach, Abby, and Stephanie all headed to Moab, UT while member Shelby trekked from the Poudre Canyon into Estes Park!
+Two people lying on the ground resting next to a hiking trail in a forest

 -Colin Mortemore (Red Feather Crew Leader of the Week)